× Ex-Tropical Cyclone Alfred

 If you don’t collect your goods

-If you don’t come to collect your belongings within 28 days of leaving your room, your provider may:
+If you don’t collect your belongings within 28 days of leaving your room, your provider may:

-- donate your goods to charity, if the provider reasonably believes the market value of your goods is less than $600.
+• donate them to charity if they reasonably believe the market value of your goods is less than $600.

 If the provider sells your goods, the money they receive can be used to pay any money you owe under your rooming accommodation agreement, or to pay any costs of storing and selling your belongings.